nixworks/public/news/2012/01/31/README.md

 ##### Alaska Volcano Observatory
 ### [The Alaska Volcano Observatory raises its alert warning for the Cleveland Volcano after it starts forming a new lava dome indicating that the mountain could explode. ](/news/2012/01/31/the-alaska-volcano-observatory-raises-its-alert-warning-for-the-cleveland-volcano-after-it-starts-forming-a-new-lava-dome-indicating-that-th.md)
-_Context: Cleveland Volcano, lava dome, Alaska Volcano Observatory_
+_Context: Cleveland Volcano, Alaska Volcano Observatory, lava dome_

 ##### 2011-2012 Syrian uprising
 ### [2011-2012 Syrian uprising: The Arab League calls on the United Nations Security Council to back its proposal for the President of Syria Bashar al-Assad to hand over power to his deputy and prepare for elections. ](/news/2012/01/31/2011a2012-syrian-uprising-the-arab-league-calls-on-the-united-nations-security-council-to-back-its-proposal-for-the-president-of-syria-ba.md)
-_Context: Syria, Bashar al-Assad, President, 2011-2012 Syrian uprising, Arab League, United Nations Security Council_
+_Context: 2011-2012 Syrian uprising, Arab League, Syria, United Nations Security Council, Bashar al-Assad, President_

 ##### IAEA
 ### [The International Atomic Energy Agency gives its approval to nuclear reactor safety checks made by Japan. ](/news/2012/01/31/the-international-atomic-energy-agency-gives-its-approval-to-nuclear-reactor-safety-checks-made-by-japan.md)